 Testing laboratories make sure cannabis goods are safe for consumption.
 The Department of Cannabis Control (DCC) requires all batches of cannabis goods to be tested before they can be sold.
-Testing labs test cannabis goods to make sure they’re:
+Testing labs test cannabis goods to make sure they’re free of contaminants and labeled with accurate amounts of cannabinoids and terpenes.

 Required testing